-Financial Professionals Without Insurance Licenses or With Limited Insurance Company Appointments: Even though our firm offers access to a wide range of variable annuities and variable life insurance policies (together, "variable products"), some of our financial professionals do not hold the insurance licenses required to recommend, offer, and sell variable products.
-If your financial professional does not hold the insurance licenses required to recommend, offer, and sell variable products, he or she will not be able to recommend, offer, or sell you any variable products, even though our firm offers access to a wide range of variable products.
+• Financial Professionals Without Insurance Licenses or With Limited Insurance Company Appointments: Even though our firm offers access to a wide range of variable annuities and variable life insurance policies (together, "variable products"), some of our financial professionals do not hold the insurance licenses required to recommend, offer, and sell variable products.
+If your financial professional does not hold the insurance licenses required licenses required to recommend, offer, and sell variable products, he or she will not be able to recommend, offer, or sell you any variable products, even though our firm offers access to a wide range of variable products.
 Additionally, some of our financial professionals who do hold the insurance licenses required to recommend, offer, and sell variable products have not been authorized or "appointed" by certain insurance companies to sell those insurance companies' variable products.
-If your financial professional has not been authorized or "appointed" by an insurance company to sell that insurance company's variable products, your financial professional will not be able to recommend, offer, or sell you any variable products offered by that insurance company, even if our firm offers access to that insurance company's variable products.
+If your financial professional has not been authorized or "appointed" by an insurance company to sell that insurance company's variable products, your financial professional will not be able to recommend, offer, or sell you any variable products, your financial professional will not be able to recommend, offer, or sell you any variable products offered by that insurance company, even if our firm offers access to that insurance company's variable products.